rogerqiu7/Cancer-Mortality-Prediction/README.md

 # ADS-599-Capstone
-USD MS ADS 599: Capstone Project for Roger Qiu & Shailja Somani (Summer 2024)
+USD MS ADS 599: Capstone Project by Shailja Somani & Roger Qiu

 ## Project Title
 Study of Stomach Cancer Mortality Rates across U.S. Counties

-## Project Status
-Completed

 ## Installation
 To use, install, run, or edit this project on your machine, follow these steps: